ito-takuya/ito-takuya.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD student working with [Michael Cole](http://colelab.org) at the Center for Molecular and Behavioral Neuroscience, Rutgers University.
+I am a Postdoctoral Researcher at Yale University School of Medicine, working primarily with John Murray.
+I was previously a PhD student at Rutgers University with Michael Cole.

 My mother is from Hong Kong and my father is from Sapporo, Japan.
 I am from New York City.